Camp Sloggett

-Camp Sloggett in Koke'e State Park near Kokee, Hawaii, is a historic site with significance from 1921.
+Camp Sloggett in Kōkeʻe State Park near Kōkeʻe, Hawaii, is a historic site with significance from 1921.
 It is within state lands but has buildings owned by the Kauaʻi Young Women's Christian Association.

 It was listed on both the Hawaiʻi Register of Historic Places and the National Register of Historic Places (NRHP) on August 5, 1993.
 The NRHP listing included one contributing building and one contributing structure, as well as four non-contributing buildings and structures.